 What are Accrued Liabilities?

-Accrued liabilities are those expenses that have not yet been paid under accounts payable; in other words, it is an obligation on the company to pay for goods and services that have been received but invoices for the have not yet been received.
+They are those expenses that have not yet been paid under accounts payable.
+In other words, it is an obligation of the company to pay for goods and services they received, but invoices for the same have not yet been received.
 It exists only in an accrual method of accountingAccrual Method Of AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. and does not exist under the cash method of accounting.

-They are recorded into the financial statements during one period and are reversed in the next period.
-This will allow the expense incurred in actual to be charged at the accurate price when payment is made in full.
+Accrued liabilities are expenses incurred by an organization in the previous financial period but whose payment has npt been settled, even after the conclusion of the financial period.
+These are recorded in the financial statements during one period and reversed in the next period.
+It will allow the expense incurred to be charged at the accurate price when payment is made in full.

-Accrued liabilities are normally periodic in nature and are paid in arrears i.e. after they are consumed.
-For instance, a company’s water bill is received after the end of the month in which the water is consumed.
-It is important to record the water expense in the period in which the water is consumed by making relevant accounting entries at the end of that particular accounting period.
-Accrual of expenses results in presentation of accrued expenses under the relevant account heads in the income statement and accrued liabilities on the balance sheet.
+Accrued liabilities are usually periodic and paid in arrears, i.e., after consumption.
+For instance, a company receives a water bill after the month-end in which the water is consumed.
+Therefore, it is essential to record the water expense in the period in which the water is consumed by making relevant accounting entriesRelevant Accounting EntriesAccounting Entry is a summary of all the business transactions in the accounting books, including the debit & credit entry.
+It has 3 major types, i.e., Transaction Entry, Adjusting Entry, & Closing Entry. at the end of that particular accounting period.
+Accrual expenses result in the presentation of accrued expensesAccrued ExpensesAn accrued expense is the expenses which is incurred by the company over one accounting period but not paid in the same accounting period.
+In the books of accounts it is recorded in a way that the expense account is debited and the accrued expense account is credited. under the appropriate account heads in the income statement and accrued liabilities on the balance sheet.

-Accrued Liabilities Example
+Accrued Liabilities Explained in Video

-- Accrued interest: Interest on an outstanding loan that has not been billed by the end of the accounting period.
+- Accrued interest: Interest on an outstanding loan that has not been billed by the end of the accounting period;

-- Accrued payroll: Taxes on employee wages which are due in the next period.
+- Accrued payroll: Taxes on employee wages which are due in the next period;

-- Accrued services: service received under the current period but are billed in the next period.
+- Accrued services: service received under the current period but are billed in the next period;

-- Accrued utilities: Utilities used for your business but the bill for the same not received.
+- Accrued utilities: Utilities used for your business but the bill for the same not received;

 source: Starbucks SEC Filings